In early December 2024, Muka Tangata started a new qualifications development project for the Wool industry.

 Industry-endorsed, accessible qualifications are crucial for the sustainability of the wool industry.

-Key areas of focus will include supporting potential provision, student access and various educational pathways including further product development with industry guidance.
+Key areas of focus include supporting potential provision, student access and various educational pathways including further product development with industry guidance.

 In August 2023, we initiated a project to work with industry to develop four micro-credentials to support the Wool Harvesting industry: Development of Wool Harvesting micro-credentials 2023 – Muka Tangata.